jordanjoecooper/jordanjoecooper/README.md

-# 👋 Hey there — I'm Jordan
+# 👋 Hello earth — I'm Jordan, a programmer from the UK.

-💻 Head of Engineering @ Zumi | Programmer | Product Builder at heart.
-🌍 I make ideas real — from product visions on a napkin to app on a phone .
-🧠 JavaScript, TypeScript, Swift, React Native, Ruby, and anything else that solves the problem.

 🔗 [jordanjoecooper.dev](https://www.jordanjoecooper.dev)
 📬 Keep learning and try to build something better than what came before it.